 In 2014, the Ministry of Justice announced that between 2015 and 2020, HM Courts & Tribunals Service (HMCTS) would oversee a series of reforms aimed at modernising and improving the efficiency of courts and tribunals.
 On 5 March 2019, HMCTS stated that it was extending the completion date of the reform programme to 2023.
 The programme involves substantial investment in digital technology to allow cases to be managed better, with less paper and fewer delays.
 This will allow a reduction in the number of court buildings, so generating further savings.
-The digitisation process is considered below (see Section III.iv).
 Other separate but complementary steps to reform and rationalise court processes are also considered directly below.